adlnet/xAPI-Spec/xAPI.md

 The Experience API (xAPI) is an Application Programming Interface (API) specification that facilitates communication about experiences between a Learning Record Store and a client, typically an Activity Provider.
-These experiences are typically learning experiences, but the API can be used to facilitates communication about any kind of experience.
-The scope of xAPI is limited to the communication of data between these systems.
+This specification was developed with learning experiences in mind, but many other kinds of experiences could be tracked using xAPI.

 This specification does not attempt to standardize how the Activity Provider facilitates and tracks the learning experience, nor how the Learning Store stores and procesess that data.
 The scope of this specification is limited to the requests and responses